espocrm/documentation/docs/administration/bpm-tips.md

 ## Cleaning up ended processes

-Ended processes are *not* cleaned up automatically as a process may hold information important for a business.
-You may utilize a scheduled workflow rule that will be handle removal of ended processes.
+Ended Processes are *not* cleaned up automatically as a Process may hold information important for a business.
+You may utilize a scheduled Workflow rule that will handle removal of ended Processes.

 ## Self-removal